-All waters drained from the ORR eventually reach the Tennessee River via the Clinch River, which forms the southern and western boundaries of the ORR (Fig. 1.2).
-Because the ORR lies within the Ridge and Valley Province, it is composed of a series of drainage basins or troughs containing many small streams feeding the Clinch River rather than one simple stream valley.
-Each of the major facilities on the ORR lies within a separate drainage basin or watershed, and surface water at each of the plants drains into a tributary or series of tributaries, streams, or creeks, eventually reaching the Clinch River.
+Waters drained from the ORR eventually reach the Tennessee River via the Clinch River, which forms the southern and western boundaries of the ORR (Fig. 1.2).
+The ORR lies within the Valley and Ridge Physiographic Province.
+This Province is composed of a series of drainage basins or troughs containing many small streams feeding the Clinch River.
+Surface water at each of the major facilities of the ORR drains into a tributary or series of tributaries, streams, or creeks, within different watersheds.
+Each of these watersheds drains into the Clinch River.

-The largest of the drainage basins is that of Poplar Creek, which receives drainage from a 136-square-mile area, including the northwestern sector of the ORR.
-It flows from northeast to southwest approximately through the center of the ETTP and discharges directly into the Clinch River.
+The largest of the drainage basins is that of Poplar Creek, which receives drainage from a 352-square-kilometer (136-square-mile) area, including the northwestern sector of the ORR.
+It flows from northeast to southwest, approximately through the center of the ETTP, and discharges directly into the Clinch River.